 Dual diagnosis is the term used when an individual is suffering from both a mental health illness and addiction or substance abuse problem at the same time.
 Oasis Recovery Communities Runcorn are very experienced and have the resources to treat both conditions simultaneously and successfully.
 Dual Diagnosis is a complex condition that requires both medical and therapeutic treatment on a more intensive level.
 It can be challenging to treat, as it can be difficult to establish which of the illnesses came first – the addiction or the mental health problem.

-Treating co occurring illnesses at different times can be both dangerous and unhelpful to a full and lasting recovery.
-As both conditions have a detrimental affect on each other, leaving one of the conditions untreated is highly likely to result in a relapse of the other condition.
+Treating co-occurring illnesses at different times can be both dangerous and unhelpful to a full and lasting recovery.
+As both conditions have a detrimental effect on each other, leaving one of the conditions untreated is highly likely to result in a relapse of the other condition.

 In the community, under the NHS mental health sector, patients are told to stop drinking or drugging before being offered appropriate treatment for a mental health illness.
 If the individual is an addict, it is very unlikely they will be able to achieve this without intensive professional help; especially if they are using substances as a solution to the symptoms of an underlying illness.
 This can lead to a very rapid decline in their physical and mental health.
 The prolonged and frequent use of alcohol and drugs actually worsens any pre-existing mental health illness.
 It is vital that anyone suffering from a dual diagnosis gets immediate professional help to treat both conditions concurrently.
 Leaving one or both of the conditions untreated can lead to self-harming behaviours and suicidal tendencies.